 This is one of the most straightforward procedures Dr. Williams does, and since you’ll likely be under IV sedation, you won’t feel anything.
 The procedure can take up to 45 minutes, and Dr. Williams will thoroughly explain the details of what he’s going to do before beginning.

 You won’t experience any discomfort for the duration of your procedure, but it is likely that you will experience some bleeding, swelling, and discomfort for a few hours afterward and the following few days.
 However, the after-effects are usually so minimal that an over-the-counter pain reliever of choice will sufficiently take care of any discomfort you may have.
 Just be sure to take it easy and be mindful of the foods you eat, and you’ll be back to normal within a few days or so.

 Dr. Williams is Here for You

 Williams Dental Implant and Oral Surgery works with patients who have impacted canines regularly.
 There’s nothing we haven’t seen, so you can rest assured your dental health is in great hands.
-If you live in the Centennial, Aurora Denver Metro areas, don’t hesitate to call us at (303) 493-1933 to schedule a consultation if you are concerned about any issues that are affecting your dental health.
+If you live in the areas surrounding Centennial and Aurora, CO, don’t hesitate to call or text us at (303) 493-1933 to schedule a consultation if you are concerned about any issues that are affecting your dental health.